UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_tetralith.md

 using Tetralith's remote desktop environment.

-As RStudio is a resource-heavy program, it must be run on an interactive node.
+As RStudio is a resource-heavy program, it must be run on an interactive session.

 ## Procedure to start RStudio